cloudnativetrainings/trainings/kubernetes_7_sins/02_1_graceful_shutdown/README.md

 kubectl delete pod seven-sins-application --grace-period=0
 ```

-> Note that the application now has enough time to do a graceful shutdown
+> Note that the application now does not have enough time to do a graceful shutdown